 Is Stainless Steel Cookware Safe?

 Stainless steel cookware is a great safer cookware option in the kitchen.
-There is not a concern using stainless steel from a safety standpoint unless you are highly allergic to heavy metals.
+There is no concern about using stainless steel from a safety standpoint unless you are highly allergic to heavy metals.

 Stainless Steel is very durable and can last a lifetime.
 It can be used for a variety of cooking methods.
 It provides a safe cooking surface.